xiaojie-qian/Web-scrape-in-Python/README.md

 2. Web scraping in Python (Datacamp)
 - HTML and CSS
 - Selector.xpath and Selector.css
+- Use spider to crawl
 - Class defincation
-- Build your own Spider
+- format method